 Bakas, S., Reyes, M., Jakab, A., Bauer, S., Rempfler, M., Crimi, A., Shinohara, R.T., Berger, C., Ha, S.M., Rozycki, M. and Prastawa, M., 2018.
 Identifying the best machine learning algorithms for brain tumor segmentation, progression assessment, and overall survival prediction in the BRATS challenge. arXiv preprint arXiv:1811.02629.

-I have built and trained models with Keras and Tensorflow, utilized Docker to deploy models for medical image segmentation and use Git to keep everything under version control.
+I have built and trained models with Keras and PyTorch, utilized Docker to deploy models for medical image segmentation and use Git to keep everything under version control.
 I'm used to working in fast paced environments and get things done efficiently.
 I use my interdisciplinary background in engineering, natural sciences and computer science to see solutions others wouldn't see.
 All while being able to communicate state-of-the-art research in simple and accessible terms as it is key for efficient collaboration in multidisciplinary teams.